stels2250/hlk_ld2402_esphome/README.md

 ## License

-This ESPHome component is released under the MIT License.
+This ESPHome component is released under the  GNU GENERAL PUBLIC LICENSE Version 3.

 ## Credits